umbraco/UmbracoDocs/umbraco-cloud/set-up/project-settings/manage-hostnames/README.md

 We recommend setting a CNAME record for your hostname using **dns.umbraco.io**.
 Although a CNAME cannot be placed at the root domain level, some providers support CNAME flattening to overcome this limitation.

-However, if your provider doesn't support setting a CNAME record for your hostname, you can manually set the following records:
+If your provider doesn't support setting a CNAME record for your hostname, you can manually set the following records:
 * A records to either or both IPv4 addresses:
   * `104.19.191.28`
   * `104.19.208.28`